Object Detection in 20 Years: A Survey: Object Detection in 20 Years

 \subsubsection{Technical Evolution of Non-Maximum Suppression}

-Non-maximum suppression (NMS) is an important group of techniques in object detection.
-As the neighboring windows usually have similar detection scores, the non-maximum suppression is herein used as a post-processing step to remove the replicated bounding boxes and obtain the final detection result.
+As the neighboring windows usually have similar detection scores, the non-maximum suppression is used as a post-processing step to remove the replicated bounding boxes and obtain the final detection result.
 At early times of object detection, NMS was not always integrated \cite{IJCV00-TrainableHaar}.
 This is because the desired output of an object detection system was not entirely clear at that time.
-During the past 20 years, NMS has been gradually developed into the following three groups of methods: 1) greedy selection, 2) bounding box aggregation, and 3) learning to NMS, as shown in Fig.\ \ref{figure:evol-nms}.
+Fig.\ \ref{figure:evol-nms} shows the evolution of NMS in the past 20 years.